ptri7957/Guess/README.md

 # Guess
-A guessing game.
-Enter a number between 0 and 10
+A guessing game that requires you to input a number between 0 and 10